sampottinger/cdibase/README.md

 At the time of writing, only [sqlite3](www.sqlite.org) databases are supported.
 However, we need help in deciding what other databases to support.
 Patches welcome or speak up in the issue tracker!

 <br>

 ### Technologies Used

 Cdibase itself is written in [Flask](flask.pocoo.org/).
 The original version targets a [sqlite3](www.sqlite.org) database but any SQL database can be used with minimal modification.
-There is planned future support for MongoDB backends.
-The front-end, rendered by [Jinja2](jinja.pocoo.org) templates, uses some [jQuery](http://jquery.com/).
+The front-end, rendered by [Jinja2](jinja.pocoo.org) templates, uses some [jQuery](http://jquery.com/) and [d3](https://d3js.org/).

 The suggested production (server) environment runs a [Gunicorn](http://gunicorn.org/) instance managed by [Supervisor](http://supervisord.org/) behind public facing [nginx](http://wiki.nginx.org/Main).

-The project uses Google's [pymox](https://code.google.com/p/pymox/) for automated testing.
+That said, other deployments are possible.

 Want support for other types of databases?
 Speak up in the issue tracker and, of course, patches are welcome.

 <br>

 ### Environment Setup

+Note that you will need to [install Python 3](https://docs.python-guide.org/starting/installation/).
+Python 2 support was deprecated in September 2020.

 * Checkout the repository:
 ```